maruseron/ArrayList/README.md

 Array-derived class taking advantage of ES6 built-in subclassing designed to provide facilities similar to those of Kotlin or Java's ArrayList.
 It's by no means as powerful, but has way more than just add, get and remove.

+I apologize for the lack of testing and the incomplete readme.
+I'll update regularly until both of these things are finished.

 ## Usage

 ### Adding to your project